Air Fryer Green Beans

 Notes

-• Toss halfway: For an even cook, remove the green beans and mix or rotate the trays at the halfway point.
+Toss halfway: Remember to set a timer on or off the air fryer to remove the green beans and mix or rotate the trays at the halfway point for an even cook.

 Nutrition